 Want to find the neighbourhood that’s best for you?
 Whether moving to Toronto with or without a job, tell me a bit more about yourself here and I will help you determine where to live in Toronto.

 From detached Victorian homes to townhouses and modern condos, there are a few different housing options in our city.
 It’s all about finding the one that fits your needs, budget, and plans for the future.
 Take a look at some of my featured listings to get a better understanding of the diverse real estate market.

 If you want to start your home search today, you can do so right here.
 You can filter through listings by price, home type, or neighbourhood.

-How will you get around?
+But How will I get around?